DoD-Platform-One/gitlab/chart/doc/troubleshooting/index.md

 start by removing that property.
 Check the [version mappings between the chart and GitLab](../index.md#gitlab-version-mappings) and specify a compatible version of the `gitlab/gitlab` chart in your `helm` command.

+## UPGRADE FAILED: "cannot patch ..." after `helm 2to3 convert`

+This is a known issue.
+After migrating a Helm 2 release to Helm 3, the subsequent upgrades may fail.
+You can find the full explanation and workaround in [Migrating from Helm v2 to Helm v3](../installation/migration/helm.md#known-issues).